HeleneFabia/house-prices-kaggle/README.md

 house_prices_kaggle
-# Project No. 2: Kaggle competition "House Prices: Advanced Regression Techniques"
+# Project No. 2: Kaggle challenge "House Prices: Advanced Regression Techniques"

-This is the submission of my frist Kaggle competition: <a href="https://www.kaggle.com/c/house-prices-advanced-regression-techniques">House Prices: Advanced Regression Techniques</a>
+This is the submission of my frist Kaggle challenge: <a href="https://www.kaggle.com/c/house-prices-advanced-regression-techniques">House Prices: Advanced Regression Techniques</a>

-Below, I outline the goal of the competition as well as how approached building a solution.
+Below, I outline the goal of the challenge as well as how approached building a solution.
 Please view <a href="https://github.com/HeleneFabia/house-prices-kaggle/blob/master/advanced_regression_house_prices_kaggle.ipynb">my notebook</a> for a more detailed explanation of what I did.

 <h2> Dataset </h2>